 Solution dyed nylon is one of the most popular carpet fiber choices, with many people believing that SDN outperforms other carpet types in terms of durability and appearance retention.
 This is largely because of SDN’s innate bleach resistance, allowing organizations to clean their carpets using bleach solutions.

 This bleach resistance occurs because the solution dyeing process uses pigment to color yarn as it’s extruded, melting the pigment directly into the nylon fiber as it’s being made.
-Pigment is inherently more bleach-resistant than other types of dye, and by directly coloring the yarn in this way, SDN carpets are able to achieve greater bleach resistance than other types of carpet - resisting bleach solutions of up to 10% concentration.
+Pigment is inherently more bleach-resistant than other types of dye, and by directly coloring the yarn in this way, SDN carpets are able to achieve greater bleach resistance than other types of carpet - resisting bleach solutions of up to a 10% dilution.

 Learn more about carpet dye technologies: How Carpet Dye Technologies Impact Design Flexibility.